(Photo: Back the Future film, available for purchase at Amazon)

 While the NESC is a non-political division of NASA, the textbook Cancer/Aquarius will express considerable interest in political causes, particularly those which defend the rights of the helpless and the powerless.
 Astrologer Jefferson Anderson writes of this pairing:

 With your scientific bent of mind and wild imagination, you may pursue a technical or scientific career, although your strong social consciousness could lead you into the political, legal, or humanistic endeavors.
 (Source)

 Given their wild imaginations, some Cancer/Aquarians will manage to create a career for themselves in which they combine their “scientific bent of mind” with a career in the political or legal world.
-To illustrate: using the date of its establishment as its date of birth, Electronic Frontier Foundation (EFF) is a Cancer Sun, Aquarius Moon.
+To illustrate: using the date of its establishment as its date of birth, Electronic Frontier Foundation (EFF) is a Cancer/Aquarius.
 (Chart) If you’re not familiar with the EFF, they’re the San Francisco based legal non-profit which has taken on some of the most important technology related civil liberties cases of the last 25 years.
 (Source) A quick look at some of their promotional posters will bring you up to speed on the organization’s modus operandi:

 The EFF has never attempted time travel or to rescue miners trapped in primordial conditions but they have taken on the NSA’s attempts to turn the U.S. into a surveillance state, a dire situation as fraught with peril as taking on the forces of nature themselves.